Hanziness/FocusTide/README.md

 ## ☕ Support the project

-If you think this project is project is worth supporting, please consider buying the maintainer a coffee.
+If this project has helped you, please consider buying the maintainer a coffee.
 You won't be annoyed to do so while using the app!

 [<p align="center"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" width="256"></p>](https://www.buymeacoffee.com/imreg?utm_source=github&utm_medium=web&utm_content=readme)